tekknolagi/ssock/README.md

 responses with functions that return `char *`.

 Careful: I have no idea what machines or compilers this works with.
 OS X 10.10 on Macbook Air right now with gcc/clang.
+Tested on Arch Linux with gcc.

 ## How do I work it?